The-Studio-io/xDAI-Discord-bot/README.md

 ![Image title](https://cl.ly/6d5b9bbbf689/Screen%20Shot%202019-02-27%20at%201.43.21%20AM.png)

-# 🤖xDAI-Discord-bot
+# 🤖xDAI Discord bot
 Let's build a xDAI bot for Discord.
 Easily send tips to your friends on Discord.

-## Five Simple Commands in Discord
+## Five Simple commands in Discord
 It is easy to control the bot.
 Simply use these five main commands:

 `!Help `